Top 10 photo galleries from Europe

 Don't let the bustling market area outside Central Market distract you for a visit inside the giant halls, for it's absolute fabulous.
 Just the building itself is worth a visit.
 The roof is constructed of five huge, used zeppelin hangars, giving the indoor market an very airy fell.
 Each hall deals with one kind of food products like meat, fruit, dairy, fish and pastries.
 It's all fresh stuff, straight from the farms, making the neighbouring supermarket's range looks a bit sad.
 It can get packed and vendors can seem a bit reserved even unfriendly at first, but it's possible to get a smile from them.

-From the distance the Hill of Crosses doesn't look like much, just a small knoll with some crosses.
-But as you approach the collection of crosses you will suddenly realise just how many crosses there are.
-The hill is literally covered in crucifixes of all sizes, materials and colours which as been left by pilgrims through the last couple of centuries.
+From a distance the Hill of Crosses doesn't look like much, just a small knoll with some crosses.
+But as you approach the collection of crosses, you will suddenly realise just how many crosses there are.
+The hill is literally covered in crucifixes of all sizes, materials and colours left by pilgrims through the last couple of centuries.
 It's estimated that there are more than 100,000 crosses - and more are coming every year.

 Tiraspol is, besides being the second biggest city in Moldova, the capital of the unrecognized republic of Transdniestr.
 It is a true ex-soviet city with a wide main boulevard, Strada 25 Octombrie, vacuumed for traffic, but lined with odd military monuments and crowned with a fine Lenin statue.
 There are hardly any restaurants or shops in town, so shopping can be a difficult task unless you are looking for a bottle of Kvint, the quasi-famous local Transdniestran cognac.
 There is a small market in classic Eastern-Bloc style behind the main square on Strada Karl Marx, but otherwise the main attraction is just to walk around and soak up the strange Soviet-era atmosphere.